Currently the site is closed: ANNUAL CLOSURE

 - during winter the trail is extremely dangerous because the numerous phases of freeze-thaw generates almost daily avalanches and falls of ice, of trees and of stones.

-In addition, the barriers being equipped with a handrail, the use of hydroalcoholic gel is recommended (these items are offered at cost price at the store).
+On the other hand, because the barriers are equipped with a handrail, the use of hydroalcoholic gel is recommended.

-We count on the courtesy and common sense of all so that everyone can enjoy a pleasant and safe experience.
+We rely on the courtesy and common sense of all so that everyone can enjoy a pleasant and safe experience.

 July and August from 9am to 6pm (last ticket)